minektur/chromecast-python-poc/README.md

 You can just use the cast_channel_pb2.py included here, or you can install google's protobuf processor from <https://code.google.com/p/protobuf/>

+Dont forget to change the hard-coded IP to the IP of your cast device.

 If you want to rebuild it, just run make